-Camping is the best outdoor activity out of the following day trips from Ljubljana.
-Slovenia is one of the best tourist destinations of Europe.
+camping is the best outdoor activity out of the following day trips from Ljubljana.
+Slovenia is one of the best tourist destinations in Europe.
 You may get here at any time of the year.
 You only have to embark on one of these journeys.

 Whether it is deep blues and turquoises of Lake Bohinj and Lake Bled or the puzzling Škocjan and Postojna caves, the natural beauty of Slovenia will captivate your eyes.
 If you are visiting a small country like Slovenia, keep in mind that you will always remain close to international borders.
 So, let’s get started.

 Top Day Trips from Ljubljana, Slovenia